Humans, Machines & Ecosystems

 We are expecting over 60 speakers and industry experts during up to 50 sessions over the course of three days.

-We are structured the program to be dynamic and interactive, hosting, in addition to structured panel sessions, deep-dive breakout sessions and intimate Q&A’s where you will have direct access to get your burning questions answered by experts who are leaders in their field.
+We have structured the program to be dynamic and interactive and are hosting, in addition to structured panel sessions, deep-dive breakout sessions and intimate Q&A’s where attendees will have direct access to get thier burning questions answered by experts who are leaders in the field.

 Like last year, will be closing the event with a bang by announcing the winners of the 2019 Inspire Challenge in a special awards ceremony.

 Q&A with industry experts

 Fun networking opportunities